How to clean your kitchen counters and bins effectively

 For most people, the risk of contracting monkeypox is low.
 However, cases are occurring around the world, accelerated by monkeypox spreading, which can happen from person-to-person contact.
 Learn more about the causes and signs of monkeypox, as well as helpful advice on how to protect yourself and your family from the virus.

-Monkeypox is a rare virus, which has been transmitted to humans from animals.
-1A It primarily occurs in central and west Africa.
+Monkeypox is a rare virus that has been transmitted to humans from animals.
+1A It primarily occurs in central and western Africa.
 1B Although monkeypox often occurs in locations close to tropical rainforests, its prevalence has been increasing in urban areas.
 1C

 In 2003, the first monkeypox outbreak outside Africa was reported in the USA, linked to contact with infected pet prairie dogs.
 1D Since then, monkeypox has been reported by travelers in several non-endemic countries, including Israel, Singapore, and the United Kingdom.
 1E